 The Civil Service

-The Permanent Secretary is the senior civil servant in Scotland and leads the 5000 plus people working for the Scottish Government.
+The Permanent Secretary is the senior civil servant in Scotland and leads the 7,000-plus people working for the Scottish Government.
 The Permanent Secretary supports the government in developing, implementing and communicating its policies.

-The current Permanent Secretary of the Scottish Government is Leslie Evans.
-She is the principal policy adviser to the First Minister and Secretary to the Scottish Cabinet.
-She is also the principal accountable officer with responsibility to ensure that the government's money and resources are used effectively and properly.
+The current Permanent Secretary of the Scottish Government is John-Paul Marks.
+He is the principal policy adviser to the First Minister and Secretary to the Scottish Cabinet.
+He is also the principal accountable officer with responsibility to ensure that the government's money and resources are used effectively and properly.

 Directors-general and directorates

-There are seven directors-general who head up the Scottish civil service.
+There are eight directors-general who head up the Scottish civil service.
 A director-general manages a number of directorates and agencies which are responsible for proposing legislation and putting Scottish Government policy into practice.

 Non-ministerial departments are headed by senior civil servants and not ministers.
 They usually have a regulatory or inspection function like the Office of the Scottish Charity Regulator.